bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 type FinanceEntry = Spend | Income;

 // In the type `MessageEntry` we compose records _containing text_.
-// Right now there's only one such type, so `MessageEntry` is just a type alias,
+// Right now, there's only one such type, so `MessageEntry` is just a type alias,
 // but if there are more records with text, we can extend this type further. type MessageEntry = Comment;